-User Name/Password - Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive.

-- Dynamic IP/ Static IP Choose either as you are given by your ISP and enter the ISP's IP address or the domain name. - If you choose static IP and enter the domain name, you should also enter the DNS assigned by your ISP.
+- User Name/Password Enter the User Name and Password provided by your ISP.
+These fields are case-sensitive. - Dynamic IP/ Static IP Choose either as you are given by your ISP and enter the ISP's IP address or the domain name. - If you choose static IP and enter the domain name, you should also enter the DNS assigned by your ISP.
 And click the Save button. - Click the Connect button to connect immediately.
 Click the Disconnect button to disconnect immediately. - Connect on Demand You can configure the Router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
 If your Internet connection has been terminated due to inactivity, Connect on Demand enables the Router to automatically re-establish your connection as soon as you attempt to access the Internet again.
-If you wish to activate Connect on Demand, click the radio button.
-If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates. - Connect Automatically Connect automatically after the Router is disconnected.
-To use this option, click the radio button. - Connect Manually You can configure the Router to make it connect or disconnect manually.
-After a specified period of inactivity (Max Idle Time), the Router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
+If you wish to activate Connect on Demand, check the radio button.
+If you want your Internet connection to remain active at all times, enter "0" in the Max Idle Time field.
+Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates.

+- Connect Automatically Connect automatically after the Router is disconnected.
+To use this option, check the radio button. - After a specified period of inactivity (Max Idle Time), the Router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
 To use this option, click the radio button.
 If you want your Internet connection to remain active at all times, enter "0" in the Max Idle Time field.
 Otherwise, enter the number in minutes that you wish to have the Internet connecting last unless a new link is requested.

-Caution: Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time, since some applications are visiting the Internet continually in the background.
+Caution: Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time because some applications are visiting the Internet continually in the background.